 Having run this blog for over two years now, the most common problem I hear of is a BAD diet.
 And the truth is, a bad diet can ruin any attempt to lose weight.

-Two of the most common faults that will lead you to failure in the battle of the bulge?
+Two of the most common faults that will lead you to failure?

 - Not eating enough calories